Published October 18, 2021 - Updated every Monday

 In the US, I have had free PCR tests at Walgreens (Florida) and CVS (Georgia), while I’ve seen comments online from others taking these tests at CVS and other labs with costs ranging from $100-200.

-If traveling from the US, Japan, Canada, EU or Schengen countries - no. As long as you are fully vaccinated, and have had the final vaccine dose at least 14 days before entering Italy, you will not need to also provide proof of a negative PCR or antigen test result.
+If traveling from EU or Schengen countries - no. As long as you are fully vaccinated, and have had the final vaccine dose at least 14 days before entering Italy, you will not need to also provide proof of a negative PCR or antigen test result.

 If traveling from any other country - yes.
-Vaccination status does not exclude the need for a negative test result for travel from any countries not noted above.
+Vaccination status does not exclude the need for a negative test result for travel from any country outside the EU.

 At most pharmacies around Rome, you will see outdoor tents where you can get Covid tests done.
 In most cases, the tests performed here are rapid antigen tests or blood tests.